giotto-ai/noise-to-signal/README.rst

 Task:
 -----
 We consider the problem of predicting regime changes under noise in time series data.
-Access the full story in the blog `post
-<https://towardsdatascience.com/the-shape-that-survives-the-noise-f0a2a89018c6>`_ on towards data science
 Recover the orange signal from the blue one.

 .. image:: https://miro.medium.com/max/1878/1*RtxU-EpeU_7OULHN6u9MHQ.png